 He was the John Wayne of sports, the last player to bat .400, a 17 time All-Star, two-time Most Valuable Player, two-time Triple Crown winner.
 Ted Williams did all that despite two interruptions to his career: World War II and the Korean War.
-He served as a fighter pilot in the Marines.
+During those conflicts he flew fighter jets in the Marines.

 Ted Williams, The Kid